ImProver: Agent-Based Automated Proof Optimization: Abstract

 \section{Abstract}

 Large language models (LLMs) have been used to generate formal proofs of mathematical theorems in proofs assistants such as Lean.
 However, we often want to optimize a formal proof with respect to various criteria, depending on its downstream use.
-For example, we may want a proof to adhere to a certain style, or to be readable, concise, or modularly structured.
+For example, we may want a proof to adhere to a certain style, be declaratively structured, or concise.
 Having suitably optimized proofs is also important for learning tasks, especially since human-written proofs may not optimal for that purpose.
-To this end, we study a new problem of automated proof optimization: rewriting a proof so that it is correct and optimizes for an arbitrary criterion, such as length or readability.
+To this end, we study a new problem of automated proof optimization: rewriting a proof so that it is correct and optimizes for an arbitrary criterion, such as length or declarativity.
 As a first method for automated proof optimization, we present \methodname{}, a large-language-model agent that rewrites proofs to optimize arbitrary user-defined metrics in Lean.
 We find that naively applying LLMs to proof optimization falls short, and we incorporate various improvements into \methodname{}, such as the use of symbolic Lean context in a novel Chain-of-States technique, as well as error-correction and retrieval.
-We test \methodname{} on rewriting real-world undergraduate, competition, and research-level mathematics theorems, finding that \methodname{} is capable of rewriting proofs so that they are substantially shorter, more modular, and more readable.
+We test \methodname{} on rewriting real-world undergraduate, competition, and research-level mathematics theorems, finding that \methodname{} is capable of rewriting proofs so that they are substantially shorter and more declarative in structure.